michaelmathiaa/react-project-math-formulas/README.md

 # Cognitive Corner

 Welcome to my first React project, Cognitive Corner.
 This is a growing archive of philosophers that allows users to learn about philosophers and add one to the list.
 There is a search bar to allow users to find the philosopher they are looking for as the list grows.
-The '-' in birth year and death year indicates BCE (Before Common Era).
-The absence of '-' indicates CE (Common Era).
+The minus sign in birth year and death year indicates BCE (Before Common Era).
+The absence of the minus sign indicates CE (Common Era).

 ## Usage